CanerPatir/aspnet-core-clean-arch/README.md

 With hexagonal architecture
-* Domain contains enterprise wide logic and types and does not depend anything except these
+* Domain layer contains enterprise wide logic and types and does not depend anything except these
-* Application contains business logic and types
+* Application layer contains business logic and types
-* Infrastructure (including persistence, messaging, logging, presentation) contains all external concerns
+* Infrastructure layer (including persistence, messaging, logging, presentation) contains all external concerns
-* Presentation and Infrastructure depend only on Application
+* Presentation and Infrastructure layers depend only on Application
 * Infrastructure dependencies can be replaced with minimal effort.
 For instance, we can switch data store without touching business code.